The Story Behind Behaviour, Not the Purpose In Front Of It

 "I am... the world is... other people are... therefore..."

 I will take "if it is to be, it's up to me" a step further to say that if all of us adopt this simple mantra of personal responsibility, then we can actually collectively accept that if it is to be, it's up to we.
-In the domain of Relationships on the HOPE Wheel, this is where interdependency becomes so critical.
+The domain of Relationships on the HOPE Wheel is where interdependency becomes so critical.
 We can help other people understand the error of their ways if we can understand the phenomenological context behind them, and we can seek the help of others in kind with respect to our own stories already written.

 The Art of Possibility"...